 That’s it!

-Looking for another chicken mac option?
-Check out my green chile mac and cheese with chicken recipe.
+Looking for more chicken mac ‘n’ cheese options?
+Check out my green chile mac and cheese with chicken or BBQ pulled chicken mac and cheese.

 Garlic Parmesan Mac and Cheese Ingredients